AG7-ES/nlp-pipeline-repo/README.md

 ### Memory Footprint

-* Idle (Model Loaded): ~800 MB - 1.1 GB RAM.
+* Idle (Model Loaded): From around 800 MB to 1.1 GB RAM.

-* During Heavy Analysis: Can spike to 1.5 GB+ depending on document size.
+* During Heavy Analysis: Can spike to 1.5 GB and more depending on document size.

-* Storage: The Docker image is ~2.5 GB due to the pre-installed spaCy model and dependencies.
+* Storage: The Docker image uses around 2.0 GB of disk space due to the pre-installed spaCy model and dependencies.
+The actual content size is around 600 MB.

 ### Kubernetes Resource Specs (Recommended)